Back to School Mr. Bean: Production

 There were three cars crushed during filming.
 Two cars were specifically built for filming this episode and were painted with the same colour scheme as the main car; but with the engines removed.
-One of these two Minis was also used for the part where Mr. Bean substitutes his car with the identical car (registration ACW 497V).
+One of these two Minis was also used for the part where Mr. Bean substitutes his car with the identical car.
 One of the three main cars with the engine removed was also crushed by the tank.